Rise early to watch the sun rise over the amazing city panorama of Shanghai with its iconic skyscrappers set around the bending Huangpu River.

 China: Best time to go

 China can be visited at any time of year as there is always something on offer.
 The winter is actually a very beautiful time to visit Beijing and its world famous sights dusted with snow.
 The best weather is during spring (March until May, but avoid Easter) and autumn (late September to early November), but hotel rates are higher at those times.
 Prices are lower in the shoulder seasons: February/early June and September/late November/December.
 Three main Chinese public holidays to avoid: Chinese New Year (also called Spring Festival, usually falling in late January or early February), the first week of April and National Day (the first week of October).
 Tourist attractions become very crowded at this time.

-There are direct flights from Britain to Beijing, Shanghai, Chengdu and Hong Kong.
+There are direct flights from UK to Beijing, Shanghai, Chengdu and Hong Kong.
 Direct flight times are between 10 - 11 hours.
 China has an excellent network of domestic flights and connecting between all major cities is simple.